 Teach English as our Education Volunteer Overseas

 Openmind Projects teaches underprivileged youth English, EdTech, and important life skills such as teamwork, self-confidence and critical thinking in our ‘Learning By Doing’ way.
-Our goal is to create self-sufficient, lifelong learners with a high chance of escaping the poverty trap and rise into a better future.
+Our goal is to create self-sufficient, lifelong learners with a high probability of escaping the poverty trap and rising into a better future.

 Why does English matter to underprivileged children?

-- Students in Southeast Asia generally don’t do well in international English tests.
+- Students in Southeast Asia generally don’t perform well in international English tests.
 They simply memorize English by rote, so they never learn to speak proficiently or to understand the language structure.
 Together we can change this!

 - According to the EF English Proficiency Index 2019, prepared by Swiss-based Education First, Thailand as whole scored only 47.62, which is regarded as very low proficiency.

 - Myanmar and Cambodia were also classified in the very low proficiency group, ranking the 86th and 94th places respectively.

 - Research shows that English is the official language of 53 countries and is spoken as a first language by approximately 400 million people.
 Another 1 billion also use English on a regular basis.
 The British Council estimates that by 2020, 2 billion people in the world will be studying the English language, eliminating communication barriers between global citizens and making it easier for information to flow.

 - Thailand relies heavily on tourism as one of its primary sources of revenue, but low English proficiency has led to negative perceptions.
 Tourists often prefer destinations where they can communicate more easily.

 Our Solution: Volunteer to Teach English to underprivileged children and village women

 Help us make English fun, for kids to learn and volunteers to teach